janimuhlestein/Tech-Blog/README.md

  If they click on the logout link, they are automatically logged out, and their session is ended.

+ There is also a max time for the user.
+The session ends after a set period of inactivity.

  # Testing:
  Tests for helper functions exist and can be run at the main directory by typing npm run tests.